 Good English Breeding

 Sussex chickens are not just an agreeable temperament and a sweet personality, they are also made of tougher stuff!
 Their strong constitutions and gracious grit make them perfect for cold conditions and ready to handle some heat.
 They have bold and full bodies with a wide flat back and a short but perfectly proportioned tail.
 A sussex chickens’ plumage is brilliantly resplendent no matter the hue of their feathers.
-From Speckled (the oldest kind of Sussex hen) to Silver.
+From the vintage Speckled Sussex to Silver.
 From Light (white feathers with black hackles and tail) to Buff to Red to Brown.
 A Sussex chicken looks lovely no matter what outfit the occasion calls for.
 There is even a special society of girls called Coronation Sussex chickens.
 These regal hens were bred to celebrate the coronation of King Edward the VIII in 1936 and display lavender hackles and tail feathers instead of the black details seen on the more common Light Sussex chickens.
 They have featherless feet and are easy to maintain with most of their daily care handled by a self administered dust bath and a spot of polite preening.

 Eggs for the People

 Don’t let their aristocratic pedigree fool you, Sussex hens are very learned in the art of laying an egg.
 They are good and regular layers, rare for purebred hens, and one hen in your brood will supply you with 200 to 250 brilliant brown or tinted eggs per year.
 If you are looking to add more colour to your egg basket, they will do nicely!
+However, a Speckled Sussex won't lay speckled eggs.
 Already have a Sussex?
 Have a look at other breeds who bring a rainbow to your breakfast table here.They will even lay their little miracles in chilly conditions, not at all troubled by the biting cold of a crisp winter morning.
 Their gift of eggs is, of course, just an extra advantage of having such a wonderful and gentle chook in your flock, but naturally produced eggs are essential if you want to have one of the most protein, vitamin and mineral rich foods at your fingertips each morning.
 Sussex chicken cackleberries are perfect for a round of toast soldiers to dip into on a lazy sunday morning, or perhaps they could best be used in your favourite sponge, enjoyed with a lovely cup of tea on sunny afternoon?

 A Gracious Mother